megalofauna/tinytabs/README.md

 # TinyTabs

-No-frills tabs in ~450 bytes (minified and gzipped).
+No-frills tabs in ~560 bytes (minified and gzipped).

+Credit goes to  [EJ Mason](http://www.ejmason.com/tabbed-interfaces/) for accessibility features (still a work in progress for TinyTabs).

 ## Markup Requirements